 Meet Chifundo!
 He came into the hospital this week and has made friends with just about everyone!
 He has two younger sisters, Shakira, who is ten, and Dalitso, who is three.
 Being a big brother is very important to Chifundo and he talks about his sisters all the time, but he says he doesn’t miss them because he is happy to have the great company of his new friend Miracle here at the hospital!
 The doctors are reviewing and planning for Chifundo's upcoming operation next week!
 Please keep him in your prayers during his journey to full healing!

 Send a Message to Chifundo

-We'll deliver your message to Chifundo at his hospital bed.
+We'll deliver your message to Chifundo as soon as we see him.